jeff1evesque/LeQue/README.md

 ####Domain Name

-Webservers need to define their own name.
-Since this project utilizes [Apache2](http://httpd.apache.org/docs/2.0/) as one of its webservers, the `/etc/apache2.conf` file should include the following:
+Webservers need to define their own server name.
+Since this project utilizes [Apache2](http://httpd.apache.org/docs/2.0/) as one of its webservers, the `/etc/apache2.conf` file should include the following lines:

 ```
 ...